apache/beam/website/www/site/content/en/documentation/dsls/sql/extensions/create-external-table.md

     *   Beam parses the messages, attempting to parse fields according to the types specified in the schema.
 *   Avro
-    *   Beam parses the messages, attempting to parse fields according to the types specified in the schema.
-Avro schema is automatically deduced.
+    *   An Avro schema is automatically generated from the specified field types.
+It is used to parse incoming messages and to format outgoing messages.

 ### Schema